 Procedure for Creating Dashboard in Tableau

 Creating a dashboard in Tableau is a straightforward process.
-In this post, we will be discussing the step-by-step process to create a dashboard.
+In this post, we will be discussing the step-by-step process of creating a dashboard.

 1. At the bottom of the Tableau Desktop, click on the new Dashboard button –